 The Valencia Shipwreck on the West Coast TrailThis is a much more accurate list of the victims of the Valencia shipwreck than all the other lists currently found online and in print.
 The passenger and crew list given by the owners of the Valencia after the wreck is pretty good, though quite a few names didn’t make the list.
 For example, a significant number of children on the Valencia were not recorded as passengers.
-A few adult passengers also do not appear on the lists and were only discovered in the days and weeks after the tragedy filled newspaper headlines.
+A few adult passengers also do not appear on the lists and were only discovered in the days and weeks after the tragedy in various newspapers.

 The Valencia Disaster